Sara Dane: Production

-In 1980 it was announced that the South Australian Film Corporation would make a mini-series of the novel for Network Ten, possibly starring Judy Davis and Sam Neill.
+In 1980 it was announced that the South Australian Film Corporation would make a mini-series of the novel for Network Ten, possibly starring Judy Morris and Sam Neill.
 Eventually Juliet Jordan was cast.
 Gaskin later said that Juliet was "not at all what I expected in Sara ... but I'm more than delighted Juliet was cast ...
 My young Sara was supposed to be a very strong character.
 You would have had to have been, to have survived and succeeded in the early days of Australia.
 If anything, the television Sara is even stronger than the novel's leading character in the end."